themitosan/grpp/README.md

 > [!IMPORTANT]\
 > Make sure to leave one `git` url per line!

+<a id="get-user-repos"></a>
 ### Getting all repos from a specifc user

-Since common git hosting websites _(like github or gitlab)_ API's allows fetching user data, GRPP is capable to get all repos from a selected list of users and importing them!
+Since common git hosting websites _(like GitHub or GitLab)_ API's allows fetching user data, GRPP is capable to get all repos from a selected list of users and importing them!

 In order to do that, you can use the following command: